eveomett-states/WestVirginia/README.md

 # **Processing**

-Demographic data were aggregated from the census block level and precincts were assigned to districts using [MGGG's proration software](https://github.com/mggg/maup).
-Election data were also prorated onto VTDs from the original precinct shapefile using the `maup` package.
+Data were cleaned and aggregated in the corresponding jupyter notebook using MGGG’s python library [maup](https://github.com/mggg/maup).

 # **Metadata**

 Below is a brief description of each of the listed variables in the attribute table of the VTD shapefile:

-- `STATEFP`: State FIPS code
+- `STATEFP20`: State FIPS code
-- `COUNTYFP`: County FIPS code
+- `COUNTYFP20`: County FIPS code
 - `VTDST20`: Voting tabulation district FIPS code
 - `NAME20`: Voting tabulation district name
 - `NAMELSAD`: name and legal/statistical area description (LSAD)
-- `P_CODE20`: Precinct Code
-- `CODE_NAME20`: Voting tabulation district name
 - `CD`: Congressional district ID in 2022 enacted congressional map
 - `SEND`: State Senate district for 2021 State Senate Adopted Plan
 - `HDIST`: State House district for 2024 State House of Representatives Districts Plan